Red Strings: Origin

 With civilian war weariness increasing in parts of the Confederacy during 1863, pro-Union activities began to become organized as a resistance.
 The Loyal Order of the Heroes of America was started by several men from North Carolina, possibly including Henderson Adams, later the first elected State Auditor.
 The group's leader was John Pool, later a Republican Senator from North Carolina, who spent some time in jail in Richmond, and who traveled through western Virginia in 1864.

-The group's name, "Red Srings", comes from their using red strings worn on their lapels or hung outside of their windows to identify themselves.
+The group's name, "Red Strings", comes from their using red strings worn on their lapels or hung outside of their windows to identify themselves.
 This symbol comes from the Biblical story of the harlot Rahab, who had helped two spies of Israel escape from Jericho with a red cord, and was advised by them to hang a red thread on her window as a recognition symbol and to show her faith. "..[T]hou shalt bind this line of scarlet in the window which thou didst let us down by... ...and she bound the scarlet line in the window... ...And Joshua saved Rahab the harlot alive, and her father's household, and all that she had.
 And she dwellest in Israel even unto this day; because she hid the messengers that Joshua sent to spy out Jericho."

 The organization was completely decentralized, and most knew only one other member for certain; most of their anti-Confederate activities were carried out in secret.
 Some estimate that by the war's end, as many as 10,000 people belonged to the Red Strings.
 They were comparably as disruptive to the Southern war effort as the Copperheads were to the Union.